awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.oracle2rds.load.md

 + You have a relatively small number of tables to migrate\.
 For large number of tables you need to create a script to perform the migration\.

 Database link may not suit your use case if:
-+ You have a relatively large database, which is more than 10 GB\.
++ Your database size is greater than 10 GB\.
 + You need to migrate schema objects other than table\.

 ### Example<a name="chap-manageddatabases.oracle2rds.load.databaselink.example"></a>